-The invention, in another form thereof, is directed to a system for use with an object having a first side and a second side disposed generally opposite one another.
-The system includes, in combination, a laser shock peening apparatus and a controller to selectively control the laser shock peening apparatus.
-The controller is configured to direct the laser shock peening apparatus to laser shock peen the object to form at least one set of simultaneously formed laser shock peened surfaces each disposed at a different one of the first and second sides of the object.
+The invention, in another form thereof, is directed to a method for use with an object having a first side and a second side disposed generally opposite one another.
+The method involves laser shock peening the object to form at least one set of simultaneously formed laser shock peened surfaces each disposed at a different one of the first and second sides of the object.
 The respective laser shock peened surfaces of at least one respective set of simultaneously formed laser shock peened surfaces are respectively formed using laser beams having different pulse lengths.